icglue/icglue/doxy/icglue.md

 ## Templates
 Templates are a combination of an init Tcl-script for template setup and a set of template-files within one template directory.
 For details have a look at [templates](templates.md).

+## icprep Binary
+An additional binary using the ICGlue template engines for providing tool setups.
+It is also used for simulation setup in icglue tests.
+For a short introduction see [ICPrep](icprep.md).